CBB752Spring2017/final-project-1-2-team-1-2/index.md

 ### Coding:
+Propose a tool to identify eQTLs in a subset of Carl’s variants using the GTEx database.
+What expression changes would you predict in Carl?
+Make sure to cover tissues that can be easily assayed.

+Basically the scripts want to find the Zimmerome SNPs that are biologically significant according to GTEx eQTL database.
 #### Documentation:
 ##### final1-2.2.py
 Version 2.
 This is a tissue-specific version of last code.
 Added a -t tissue specifier to achieve that.
 Also, a time indicator (by the lines read) is added to estimate required time.